 Casey was born and raised in Morristown, Indiana.
 She graduated from Morristown High School in 2007, where she had played basketball and played on a state champion volleyball team.
 She attended IUPUI for one year and then transferred to Vincennes University.

 At Vincennes, she graduated Summa Cum Laude with a Funeral Service degree in 2010 and a psychology degree in 2011.
 In college, she also became a member of the community service based sorority Kappa Delta Gamma and served as the president.
 Eventually, she plans on pursuing psychology further and focusing on grief therapy.
-Casey served her internship at Erlewein Mortuary from May 2011 until August 2012, when she joined the staff as a Funeral Director.
+Casey served her funeral director internship at Erlewein Mortuary from May 2011 until May 2012, when she joined the staff as a Licensed Funeral Director.

 Bill Cole, Funeral Director